 Achieving health goals requires engagement by public health officials with partners in key sectors like education, housing, transportation, and business.
 When leaders in these sectors align with public health officials, action to improve our health is attainable.
 However, finding this alignment has proven challenging.
 Few public health professionals have received training or been helped to develop the skill of explaining the role of public health, why it matters, and how public health can be an effective partner with other sectors in achieving mutual goals.

 Cross-sector partnerships require: 1) effective messages, rooted in rigorous evidence, about how public health contributes to a shared agenda; 2) public health professionals trained in the communications skills necessary to deliver those messages; and 3) thought leaders from a multitude of sectors educated about the potential of public health to advance their own missions.
 Without a language that can be understood by others, it is difficult for public health officials to guide conversations that might lead to stronger cross-sector partnerships, attract a strong and diverse workforce, or build more enduring support for public health goals.

-To help public health leaders effectively communicate the value of public health to potential partners, decision-makers and the public, the de Beaumont Foundation and the Aspen Institute are launching a new project, PHRASES: Public Health Reaching Across Sectors.
-PHRASES has a mission to improve the ability of public health officials to communicate the impact and value of their field to other sectors. and to foster cross-sector partnerships and alliances; generate sustainable support for public health problem-solving approaches; and make public health an attractive career choice.
+To help public health leaders effectively communicate the value of public health to potential partners, decision-makers and the public, the de Beaumont Foundation and the Aspen Institute have launched PHRASES: Public Health Reaching Across Sectors.
+PHRASES has a mission to improve the ability of public health officials to communicate the impact and value of their field to other sectors; foster cross-sector partnerships and alliances; generate sustainable support for public health problem-solving approaches; and make public health an attractive career choice.